Hucknall Aerodrome: Postwar use

 In May 1946, No. 504 Squadron reformed at RAF Syerston and returned to Hucknall operating the de Havilland Mosquito NF.30 night-fighter.
 The new commanding officer was Squadron Leader A. H. Rook DFC AFC.
-In May 1948, the Mosquitos were replaced by the Supermarine Spitfire F.22 day-fighters, with Squadron Leader J. M. Birkin DFC AFC taking over command and Sir Hugh Seely becoming the Honorary Vice Commodore.
+In May 1948, the Mosquitos were replaced by Supermarine Spitfire F.22 day-fighters, with Squadron Leader J. M. Birkin DFC AFC taking over command and Sir Hugh Seely becoming the Honorary Vice Commodore.
 In March 1950 the squadron completed the move to RAF Wymeswold.
 In 1946, the Nottingham University Air Squadron arrived operating the Tiger Moth and left for RAF Newton in 1947.

-In 1946, No. 12 Group's underground bunker at nearby RAF Watnall was vacated and upgraded as part of the ROTOR radar network to track any threats from the Soviet Air Force, it remained in this capacity until 1961 when it was closed but left in a state of readiness.
+In 1946, No. 12 Group's underground bunker at nearby RAF Watnall was vacated and upgraded as part of the ROTOR radar network to track any threats from the Soviet Air Forces, it remained in this capacity until 1961 when it was closed but left in a state of readiness.
 Some personnel were accommodated at Hucknall with the airfield supporting visits by ROTOR associated communications flight aircraft.
 In February 2014, the bunker was profiled on Channel 4's The Restoration Man when it was undergoing conversion into a 1940s-themed guest house, incorporating many of the original design features.

-In 1949, a detachment of No. 664 Squadron RAF (1970 AOP Reserve Flight) arrived operating the Auster AOP 5 artillery observation aircraft.
-In 195,1 the AOP 5s were exchanged for the Auster AOP 6.
+In 1949, a detachment of No. 664 Squadron RAF (1970 Reserve AOP Flight) arrived operating the Taylorcraft Auster V artillery observation aircraft.
+In 1951, the AOP 5s were exchanged for the Auster AOP.6.
 The Austers were operated from the airfield until the disbandment of all auxiliary squadrons in 1957.
 No. 54 Maintenance Unit RAF which had arrived at Hucknall during 1956 also vacated.
 The permanent RAF presence at the aerodrome ended in 1957.